CSNG-MFF/mozaik/README.md

 ### Virtual env

-We recommended to install mozaik using the virtualenv python environment manager, [http://pypi.python.org/pypi/virtualenv/ virtual environment], to prevent potential conflicts with standard versions of required libraries.
-Users can follow for example [http://simononsoftware.com/virtualenv-tutorial/short tutorial] or just do the following steps:
+We recommended to install mozaik using the virtualenv python environment manager, http://pypi.python.org/pypi/virtualenv/ virtual environment, to prevent potential conflicts with standard versions of required libraries.
+Users can follow for example http://simononsoftware.com/virtualenv-tutorial/short tutorial or just do the following steps:

  * Install virtualenv
  * Create e.g. in your home directory a directory where all virtual